villena-francis/decont/README.md

 You can use the `-p` argument of `mkdir` to create a directory if it doesn't exist, and do nothing if it does.
 This is useful so that there are no errors when running a script many times.

+### Filtering sequence files

+You can choose to write your own code to do the filtering, or use something like the `seqkit` package available in bioconda.

 ### Final state of your working directory